celestiaorg/celestia-app/docs/architecture/adr-006-non-interactive-defaults.md

 ```

-We can now use this function in many places, such as when we estimate the square size, calculate the number of messages used, calculate which subtree roots are needed to verify a shared commitment, and calculate when to start the first message after the reserved namespaces are filled.
+We can now use this function in many places, such as when we estimate the square size, calculate the number of messages used, calculate which subtree roots are needed to verify a share commitment, and calculate when to start the first message after the reserved namespaces are filled.

 ### Refactor `PrepareProposal`